Ismail Badruddin I: Before Dai's position

-With wholehearted devotion, Syedna Ismail Badruddin served seven Da'is (27th to 33rd); Syedna Dawood bin QutubShah, Syedna Shaikh-Adam Safiyuddin, Syedna Abduttayyeb Zakiyuddin I, Syedna Ali Shamsuddin, Syedna Qasim-Khan Zainuddin, Syedna Qutub-Khan Qutbuddin, and Syedna Feer-Khan Shujauddin.
-One of his achievements was the repayment of a major loan in the time of Syedna Qasim-Khan Zainuddin.
-At the time of a drought in Gujarat, Syedna Badruddin also sent cart loads of rice to the Dai in Ahmedabad for mumineen.
-Over these years, due to the excellence and sincerity of Syedna Ismail Badruddin and the jealousy and scheming of certain people, Syedna Badruddin endured a number of serious trials.
-As a result of the scheming, on two occasions, an envoy was sent by the Dai of the time to inquire about the serious and false allegations made against Syedna Ismail Badruddin.
-Even in the face of such animosity, Syedna Badruddin remained steadfast.
+Ismail Badruddin served seven Da'is (27th to 33rd); Dawood bin QutubShah, Shaikh-Adam Safiyuddin, Abduttayyeb Zakiyuddin I, Ali Shamsuddin, Qasim-Khan Zainuddin, Qutub-Khan Qutbuddin, and Feer-Khan Shujauddin.
+One of his achievements was the repayment of a major loan in the time of Qasim-Khan Zainuddin.
+At the time of a drought in Gujarat, Badruddin also sent cart loads of rice to the Dai in Ahmedabad for mumineen.
+Over these years, due to the excellence and sincerity of Syedna Ismail Badruddin and the jealousy and scheming of certain people, Badruddin endured a number of serious trials.
+As a result of the scheming, on two occasions, an envoy was sent by the Dai of the time to inquire about the serious and false allegations made against Badruddin.
+Even in the face of such animosity, Badruddin remained steadfast.

 After Dai's position

-Among the most significant achievements of Syedna Ismail Badruddin’s reign was a renaissance in Da'wat knowledge.
-When Syedna Badruddin became Dai, he established a well-ordered institution of learning in Jamnagar.
-Students came from far and wide.
-Syedna Badruddin himself taught these students many Dawat books.
-Around thirty students came to study full time with Syedna Ismail Badruddin.
+When Badruddin became Dai, he established a well-ordered institution of learning in Jamnagar.
+Badruddin himself taught these students many Dawat books.
+Around thirty students came to study full time with Badruddin.

-Syedna Ismail Badruddin was seventy-five when he became Dai.
-Despite his advanced age, he led for 20 years with physical vigor and spiritual dynamism.
+Badruddin was seventy-five when he became Dai.
+Despite his advanced age, he led for 20 years.